Colberr/simple-things/readme.md

 # "Simple Things"

-This repository is full of simple things (eg; a calculator) made purely with HTML, CSS and JavaScript.
+Just some random things I made using only only HTML, CSS and JavaScript.

 ## Currently Included:
 [Calculator](./calculator/)